Sohil876/Build-Bot/README.md

 -   Give -h or --help argument to script for help and see available commands.
 -   You have to export sample config file to your rom dir with -ec option, edit that conf.rom file with some text editor, set your settings there correctly, done.
 -   You can install the script in path (/usr/bin) to use it from any directory, just give it -i argument.
+-   Theres also a post template maker, edit the .sh file according to your needs and get post templates faster and easier than manual method.